Kubernetes Tutorial for Beginners

 This is where the Service comes into play.

 Service is a Kubernetes resource that provides a stable IP to connect to.
 Traffic received on this IP is then forwarded to backend Pods.
-This way Services enable reliable network connectivity to applications.
+This way, Services enable reliable network connectivity to applications.

 Network connectivity to Pods can be internal or external.
 Internal connections happen within the cluster, between Pods.
 External connections are received from clients outside the cluster.
-And for each type of connection there is a different type of Service.
+And for each type of connection, there is a different type of Service.

 You can find more details about Services and Ingress here.

-Now let's create a simple Service, of the type called ClusterIP.
+Now, let's create a simple Service of the type called ClusterIP.
 We'll create a file called frontend-service.yaml and add this content to it:

-port is the port that the Service itself will receive traffic on.selector is what ties the Service to its backend Pods.
+port is the port that the Service itself will receive traffic on selector is what ties the Service to its backend Pods.
 The Service checks for Pods with similar labels and forwards the traffic to them.

 Let's check the details of the Service.

-Let's add this Deployment into Kubernetes:
+Let's add this Deployment to Kubernetes:

 And we can check the details of the Service now: